sky0926a/framework/README.md

 ## How to Use

-To use the `CinnoxVisitorCore` framework in your iOS application, follow these steps:
+To use the `CinnoxVisitorCoreSDK` framework in your iOS application, follow these steps:

 ### Step 1: Add Initialization Code